michaeltoohig/bilolok/README.md

   - [ ] Facebook issue with images having "incorrect content type"

 - [ ] Check SW video/image caches
+  - [ ] Looks like we have to resolve cross-origin assets

+- [ ] Vue-tour ?

 - [ ] Chief of Nakamal
   - [ ] List